 When it comes to other speleological objects in and near the Krka National Park, the most prominent are the Martina Cave, which is actually a cave with a vertical entrance, and the Old Pit, which is the deepest cave along the river Krka.

 Walk along the trail made from wooden planks, above the clear lakes and torrents, between the ancient trees rooted deep in the water and explore the caves and pits hidden in the forest.
 Feel the power of nature as you gaze at the majestic waterfalls.
-Explore historic watermills along the way and enjoy the unforgettable Krka Waterfalls from Split tour, which is considered one of the best things to do in Split!
+Explore historic watermills along the way and enjoy the unforgettable Krka Waterfalls from the Split tour, which is considered one of the best things to do in Split!